kunaal0l/BlockchainAssignment1/README.md

 The system assumes fixed port numbers for each user, entered at startup.
 This prevents duplicate entries for the same peer and ensures smooth communication.
 Messages follow a standardized format, including sender IP, port, team name, and content.

-Our implementation **includes the bonus feature**, allowing users to establish connections with active peers that have not yet been contacted.
+Our implementation **includes the bonus feature**, allowing users to establish connections with active peers.

 ---